btroncone/learn-rxjs/operators/combination/concat.md

 The **concat** operator accepts a variable number of observables, subscribing to each in order as the previous completes.
 Emissions from each observable are emitted to subscriber as they occur.
 Concat can be used as either a static or instance method.

-> :bulb: Tip: If throughput not order is a primary concern, try [merge](merge.md) instead!
+> :bulb:  If throughput not order is a primary concern, try [merge](merge.md) instead!

 ### Examples